 Alternative First Slide: If for some reason you decide your first slide should no longer be first and you don’t have the time to edit the slide itself, or perhaps you want a different first slide during a special promotion, you can use this option to quickly set your primary slide.

-Troubleshooting: If you plan on using multiple slider plugins you must make sure that the JQuery No Conflict Mode is turned ON.
+Troubleshooting: If you plan on using multiple slider plugins you must make sure that the JQuery No Conflict Mode is turned ON (it should be on by default, but it doesn’t hurt to double check).

 Once you’ve finished making your selections you can click Create Slider.